gameDNAstudio/MultiDex/README.md

 4. Add new environment variable _JAVA_OPTIONS = -Xmx2048m -Xms256m -Xss8m

    _Example for Windows:_ Control Panel -> System and Security -> System -> Advanced system settings -> Environment Variables -> Uses variables for X -> New...

+5. **You should enable MultiDex plugin only if you exceeded 64k methods limit.
+If you have a project that doesn’t need multidexing the build will fail! **

 Plugin icon designed by _Freepik_.